|

 For years I thought it was the first, but that isn't true.

-It originally was painted the Utility Coals colors,
+While at Utility, it was painted the Utility Coals colors,

 Dark yellow, (burnt Orange?) with reddish brown trim